jaredly/treed/Readme.md

 [![Join the chat at https://gitter.im/jaredly/treed](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jaredly/treed?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Treed wants to be for tree editing what ace is for text editing.
-Extensible, customizible, powerful, and just plain easy to use.
+Extensible, customizable, powerful, and just plain easy to use.
 Perhaps that's a little ambitious, but that's the idea.

 [Play with a demo](http://jaredly.github.io/treed/)